ivangka/cli-order-executor/README.md

 !x [symbol] [percent]
 ```

-Closes an open position(s) for the given trading pair or for all pairs.
+Closes an open position for the given trading pair or for all pairs.

 Parameters: